Main Content

 Sequences of class indices

-• t-by-N matrix of class indices, where t and N are the numbers of time steps and observations, respectively.
+• t-by-1-by-N matrix of class indices, where t and N are the numbers of time steps and observations, respectively.

 • N-by-1 cell array of sequences, where N is the number of observations.
 The sequences are t-by-1 numeric vectors of class indices.
 The sequences can have different lengths.